snystrom-github/Group8_Project1/README.md

 # Group8_Project1
 Project 1 - Group8

-GRADER, PLEASE NOTE: The complete Report, including the process and the Conclusionb (below), are in the Word document in the repo.
+PLEASE NOTE: The complete Report, including the process and the Conclusionb (below), are in the Word document in the repo.

 CONCLUSION